arcaven/writescore/docs/prd.md

 3. `.github/ISSUE_TEMPLATE/feature_request.yml` created with structured form
 4. `.github/PULL_REQUEST_TEMPLATE.md` created with description, type, and checklist
 5. `CONTRIBUTING.md` updated to reference Justfile, devcontainer, and Code of Conduct

 ---

+#### Story 6.8: Mypy Type Compliance

+**As a** contributor to WriteScore,
+**I want** the codebase to pass mypy type checking, **so that** type errors are caught early and the pre-commit hook doesn't block commits.

+**Acceptance Criteria:**
+1. All implicit Optional errors fixed (parameters with `= None` but no `Optional` type)
+2. All missing type annotations added to untyped variables
+3. All method override signature mismatches fixed in dimension subclasses
+4. Mypy passes with `--ignore-missing-imports` flag
+5. Pre-commit hook no longer requires `SKIP=mypy` to commit
+6. Mypy configuration added to `pyproject.toml`

+---